dantenetwork/flow-sdk/README.md

 ## Basic Tools
 Note that remember to switch the import address when swiching between `emulator` and `testnet`.

 To use the Omnichain functions of Dante protocol, there needs to be a `ReceivedMessageVault` resource and a `SentMessageVault` resource.
-We have deployed a globle resource at `0x0xa8913f4f31ead2ee`, with public link `sentMessageVault` and `receivedMessageVault`.
+We have deployed a **global** resource at `0x5f37faed5f558aca`, with public link `sentMessageVault` and `receivedMessageVault`.

 To use your own `ReceivedMessageVault` and `SentMessageVault` to be more secure, try the following tools.
 Example of usage can be found in [opsh](./opsh);